 A. provides for the Peer Reviewer to evidence that s/he expended the four or five hours to understand the assertions made and recommendations presented in this Discussion Paper; and

-B. enables the Peer Reviewer to criticise, dispute and debate any/every assertion within this Thinking Outside the Cell.
+B. enables the Peer Reviewer to criticise, dispute and debate any/every assertion within this Thinking Outside the Cell - Discussion Paper.

 This Discussion Paper behooves Australia's State and Territory Ministers that are responsible for Australia's Criminal Justice System to chronicle a response to Thinking Outside the Cell, commencing with judicial administrators completing the Peer Review Form for perusal by their respective State, Territory and Commonwealth Ministers.